Have a biz issue we need to discuss? Click here to tell me about it. Let’s get you to non-overwhelm!

 Don’t let the number of steps or the ‘… Write a Book …’ part discourage you.

 • Fewer than 18 minutes long.

 • Packed with better information than I could provide you.

 Even if you hate to write but are forced into it at work, you’ll benefit from Mr. Jenkins’ writing tips and down-to-earth approach to our craft.

 You may need to scale it back a bit, but there’s plenty of info you can adapt.

-Jerry weaves an interesting narrative (no surprise), promising us writing is do-able, but it is not an easy or fast process (as some scammers want us to believe).
+Jerry weaves a gripping narrative (no surprise), promising us writing is doable, but it is not an easy or fast process (as some scammers want us to believe).